 Ensuring that your report is filed correctly and on time is the most obvious benefit of using an annual report managed service.
 But there is a more subtle benefit.
 You do not have to try and determine if there have been any law changes that affect your company.
 Your compliance partner handles the ongoing monitoring of all the states in which you are doing business.

-The best way to prevent compliance obligations from falling through the cracks with disastrous results is to leverage the power of your professional registered agent by allowing your registered agent to manage your annual report obligations.
-The registered agent is in an ideal position to make sure you stay on track because the agent receives official communication from the state.
+The best way to prevent compliance obligations from falling through the cracks with disastrous results is to leverage the power of your professional Registered Agent by allowing your Registered Agent to manage your annual report obligations.
+The Registered Agent is in an ideal position to make sure you stay on track because the registered agent receives official communications from the state.

-Moreover, your agent knows whom to contact within your company to verify information and make needed updates.
-A professional registered agent company, such as CT, monitors the developments within each state and can alert you when there are changes and help you remain in compliance.
+Moreover, your Registered Agent knows whom to contact within your company to verify information and make needed updates.
+A professional Registered Agent company, such as CT, monitors the developments within each state and can alert you when there are changes and help you remain in compliance.